George Clausen Biography | Oil Painting Reproductions

 4-18-1852 London, ENG – 11-22-1944 Newbury, ENGBack to Artist IndexView Artists Paintings

-George Clausen was the son of a decorative painter of Danish descent.
-From 1867 to 1873, he attended the design classes at the South Kensington Schools in London with great success.
-He then worked in the studio of Edwin George-Clausen RA, and subsequently in Paris under Bouguereau and Robert-Fleury.
-He was an admirer of the naturalism of the painter Jules Bastien-Lepage; about whom he wrote in 1888 and 1892.
+George Clausen father of Danish descent was a decorative painter.
+From 1867 to 1873, he attended the South Kensington Schools in London.
+He then worked in the art studio of Edwin Long, and then went to Paris to study under Bouguereau and Robert-Fleury.
+He was an admirer of the naturalism of the painter Jules Bastien-Lepage; about whom he wrote articles in 1888 and 1892.

-George Clausen became one of the foremost modern painters of landscape and of peasant life, influenced to a certain extent by the impressionists, with whom he shared the view that light is the real subject of landscape art.
-His pictures excel in rendering the appearance of things under flecking outdoor sunlight, or in the shady shelter of a barn or stable.
-His Girl at the Gate is now at the Tate Gallery.
+George Clausen ended up plainly one of the preeminent painters of his day of landscape and of peasant life, influenced to a degree by the Impressionists movement, he shared their view that way light is painted is the real subject matter of landscape art.
+His pictures excel in rendering the presence of things under flickering outside daylight, or in the shady shelter of a barn or stable.

-From the 1890s he developed this process through to its own personal style, with influences of impressionism and luminism, particularly in its emphasis on atmospheric light.
+From the 1890s he built up this procedure through to its very own style, with influences of Impressionism mixed with Luminism, in its accentuation on the atmospheric light.
 He worked with square brush and dry paints, made for a pastel-like appearance.

-Influences: Adolphe Bouguereau, Robert-Fleury, George Clausen, Edwin Long
+Artists Influencing George Clausen: Adolphe Bouguereau, Robert-Fleury, George Clausen, Edwin Long.